Pilcro + The Slim Boyfriend Jeans

 At Anthropologie

-Style No. 4122831920045; Color Code: 091 Slouchy yet refined with a narrower leg shape, the Slim Boyfriend - crafted using recycled cotton fibers - offers a polished fit with endless styling opportunities.
+Style No. 4122831920059; Color Code: 091 Slouchy yet refined with a narrower leg shape, the Slim Boyfriend offers a polished fit with endless styling opportunities.
 With an eye to comfort and versatility, its slim, mid-rise silhouette hugs your leg from hip to ankle, pairing effortlessly with graphic tees, ruffled blouses, and everything in between.
 About Pilcro Our exclusive Pilcro label offers effortless style and endless possibilities for everyday outfitting.
 From top to bottom, each piece is both versatile and comfy - just how all your favorites should be!
 Delivering iconic silhouettes crafted from premium denim - along with boho blouses, breezy buttondowns, and beyond - this only-at-Anthro collection is designed to fit, flatter, and feel amazing.
-66% cotton, 32% recycled cotton, 2% elastane Mid-rise Slim fit Five-pocket styling Front zip Machine wash Imported Dimensions Standard: 9.5" rise 29.5" inseam 7" leg opening Petite: 9.25" rise 27.5" inseam 7" leg opening Tall: 9.75" rise 32.5" inseam 7" leg opening Plus: 10.25" rise 29" inseam 7.25" leg opening
+91% cotton, 5% recycled cotton, 3% polyester, 1% spandex Mid rise Slim fit Five-pocket styling Front zip Machine wash Imported